Heading on vacation, but don’t know where to find natural travel size toiletries?

 If you just need a little bit of a product (like a hair gel or eye cream), consider using a contact lens case.
 Designed to keep in contact lens solution, you don’t need to worry about them leaking.
 They’re super small, too, which saves space in your luggage.

 I use boring contact lens cases with a screw-on cap (do NOT use a case that just snaps on).
-But there’s a lot of super cute contact lens cases that will make you smile when you see them, like these adorable cupcake contact lens cases and this ladybug contact case.

 - 9 Best Water Bottles for Disney World